diazrenata/scadsanalysis/analysis/reports/direct_FIA_size_comparison.md

 </div>

-    ## [1] 234

-    ## [1] 246

 For the subsample that is directly comparable, there is **not a difference** between FIA and other datasets in the distribution of percentile values.
-This is a very small subsample relative to all the sites in both datasets - FIA has 20,000 sites overall, and we are only looking at 500 of them.
+This is a very small subsample relative to all the sites in both datasets - FIA has 20,000 sites overall, and we are only looking at around 375 of them.
 However, given how sensitive results aggregated in this way are to the relative frequency of SxN combinations/FS sizes in the sample, I believe this is the most robust way we can ask whether *being from FIA* causes detectably different outcomes.

+The absence of a difference here implicates the distribution of *sizes* in FIA as driving the difference in pattern.
+In the main manuscript we document that the 95% ratios for both skewness and evenness decrease over large gradients in S and N. In the self\_similarity supplement, we show that this is also the case for other metrics of self-similarity.